-Born 1957, Mushingi earned B.A. and M.A. degrees from the Institut Superieur Pedagogique in Bukavu, the Democratic Republic of Congo.
+Born 1957 in what was then the Belgian Congo, Mushingi earned B.A. and M.A. degrees from the Institut Superieur Pedagogique in Bukavu, the Democratic Republic of Congo.
 Soon after, he moved to the United States and earned an M.A. degree from Howard University in Washington, D.C.
 He continued his studies at Georgetown University and received a Ph.D. in Linguistics in 1989.
 His dissertation was titled Vehicular languages as media of instruction: The case of Swahili in Zaire.

 Mushingi began his career as a language and cultural trainer for the Peace Corps, working successively in Papua New Guinea, the Democratic Republic of Congo, Niger, and the Central African Republic.
 He joined the U.S. Foreign Service in 1993 and served in various roles: General Services Officer at the U.S. Embassy in Maputo, Mozambique from 1994 to 1996; Counseling and Assignment Officer in the U.S. State Department Bureau of Human Resources in Washington, D.C. from 1999 to 2001; and Management Officer at the U.S. Consulate in Casablanca, Morocco from 2001 to 2003.